Aleksey-Dr/goit-react-hw-08-phonebook/comments.md

 Fixed the "fetchCurrentUser" of the "operations"

-XI.
+XII.
 Added privates and publics pathis

+XIII.
+Outbreaks excluded